• Skip to primary navigation

 >> You'll also love: How to frost a cake for perfect results

-cake turntable with 2 layers of chocolate cake filled with chocolate ganache and raspberry filling
+Cake turntable with two layers of chocolate cake filled with ganache and raspberry compote

 Tips for this recipe